 Unfortunately, elder abuse is very prevalent in society.
 It is something that impacts a lot of the senior population.
 A lot of financial abuse is done by family members.
 In fact, within domestic settings, it’s much more likely to be committed by family members.
 1

-Sadly, financial exploitation of the elderly by family members is not a new phenomenon.
+Sadly, financial exploitation of the elderly by family members is not new.

-Even back in 1993, the National Center for Elder Abuse found that financial abuse accounted for 12 percent of all reported abuse.2 Likewise, 34 percent of all financial abuse was found to be perpetrated by family and friends in 2009.3 There are many different types of financial exploitation of the elderly to be wary of.
+Even back in 1993, the National Center for Elder Abuse found that financial abuse accounted for 12 percent of all reported abuse.2 Likewise, 34 percent of all financial abuse was perpetrated by family and friends in 2009.3 There are many types of financial exploitation of the elderly to be wary of.

-In this article, I’ll be going over some of the signs that abuse is taking place, how to effectively address financial abuse, and how to properly report it.
+In this article, I’ll be going over some of the signs of abuse, how to address financial abuse effectively, and how to report it properly.

 What Are Some Signs Of Financial Elderly Abuse?

 Here are some red flags that someone you love is being taken advantage of financially.